Clavicle Fracture

 Broken collarbones are most common in children in young adults.
 The collar bone is the most commonly fractured bone in the body.

 Whilst they may be very painful, clavicle injuries are rarely serious and in most cases are managed conservatively with a sling rather than requiring surgery.
-Clavicle fractures are the most common cause of collar bone pain.
+Clavicle fractures are the most common cause of collar bone pain and clavicle lumps.

 Here we will look at the common causes and symptoms of clavicle fractures, how they are diagnosed and treated, how to make the best recovery and common problem associated with a broken collarbone.